NQMVD/process-manager/README-standalone.md

 This is a standalone executable for running the Process Manager locally without needing `next dev`.

+# ERROR
+ERROR: it builds and starts with next, that means it runs but doesnt work with live data for some reason...

 ## Usage

 ### Basic Usage